hadv/ethaura/frontend/INTEGRATION_GUIDE.md

-# EthAura Frontend Integration Guide
+# ΞTHΛURΛ Frontend Integration Guide

 Complete guide for integrating P256Account with your frontend application.